comp-journalism/commentIQ/CommentAPIcode/README.md

 The Code perform 4 operations:

-1. User Input: The user specifies a starting date, ending date, offset value of their choice (see <a href="http://developer.nytimes.com/docs/community_api/The_Community_API_v3/">NYT API docs</a> for how the offset parameter works), which specifies the range of data to collect.
+1. User Input: The user specifies a starting date, ending date, offset value of their choice (see <a href="http://developer.nytimes.com/docs/community_api/The_Community_API_v3/">NYT API docs</a> for how the offset parameter works).
+Collectively these parameters specify the range of data to collect.
 2. Collect Comments:
-    * This function will collect all the comments data from the New York Times as per the mentioned dates.
+    * This function will collect all the comments data from the New York Times as per the specified date range.
     * The comments data will be stored in the vocab_comments table.
     * Each call will fetch 25 comments.
-    * The user can also decrease the key_limit value if desired to run a small cycle.
     * Maintains a dictionary of 3 months worth of latest comments data (comments data of more than 3 month will be deleted).
 3. Compute Vocabulary: Gets the frequency distribution of each word across all comments in the vocab_comments table and stores in a JSON for later reference (vocab_freq.json).
 4. Get Document Count: Counts the number of comments in the vocab_comments table and stores in a JSON (document_count.json) which will be later used to calculate feature vectors.